Approximately 20% of people—and as many as 40% of women—will develop varicose veins or smaller spider veins at some

 5. Untreated Spider Veins Can Lead to a Sedentary Lifestyle

 Untreated spider veins—and the complications that result—can be painful and need medical attention.
 They can also create a feeling of heaviness or tiredness in the legs.
 Plus, they can cause swelling and pain.

 All of these factors can reduce mobility.
 Unfortunately for many patients with untreated spider veins, this reduced mobility contributes to a vicious cycle.

 In fact, some of the best ways to prevent spider veins are to maintain a healthy weight and stay physically active.
+We recommend these 5 home vein wellness exercises.
 Patients struggling with health problems, pain, swelling, and fatigue associated with spider veins may find even moderate activity difficult.
 As a result of their increasingly sedentary lifestyle, their spider veins and underlying venous insufficiency worsen.

 How Are Spider Veins and Venous Insufficiency Detected?

 If you notice spider veins, varicose veins, or other symptoms of vein disease, it’s important to see a medical professional for a physical exam.
 During the exam, your doctor or vein specialist will observe the appearance of any prominent veins and superficial veins.
 He will also feel your legs for any warmth or swelling.

 If your doctor suspects a vein disease, he may recommend further testing.
 Most often, these tests include a duplex ultrasound.
 The ultrasound can help your doctor determine how well the valves and walls of your veins are functioning.
 It can also detect any blood clots.

 How Are Spider Veins and Other Vein Disorders Treated?

 If you have spider veins, you want to know how to get rid of spider veins.
 Doing so is more than a cosmetic intervention.
 Medical intervention as spider vein removal is an important step toward protecting your health.